thomashirtz/mosaic/README.md

-# `mosaic`: Rectangular Decomposition of Binary Images
+# `mosaic`

-Mosaic is a Python library for performing rectangular decomposition of 2D binary images using the Generalized Delta-method (GDM) technique.
+`mosaic` is a Python library for performing rectangular decomposition of 2D binary images using the Generalized Delta-method (GDM) technique.
 This technique, proposed by Spiliotis and Mertzios in their paper ["Real-time computation of two-dimensional moments on binary images using image block representation"](https://ieeexplore.ieee.org/document/725368), allows for efficient identification and grouping of contiguous foreground regions into rectangular blocks.

 <div align="center">
   <img width="450" alt="Example from the 99-Shape Database of the LEMS at Brown University" src="./scripts/output.png">